 Wash hands with antiseptic soap before leaving the lab.

 Remove the lab coat or gown before leaving the laboratory.
-For a BSL-2 laboratory, lab coats out of the lab unless it is autoclaved first.
+For a BSL-2 laboratory, lab coats should not be taken out of the lab unless it is autoclaved first.

 Transportation and Storage